 “Managing Hospital Revenue cycle is a challenging job.
-Denial of claims make it even tougher.“
+Denial of claims makes it even tougher.“

 Claim denials are an inevitable problem for hospitals.
-Typically, hospital suffer annual losses from denial write-offs within range 1% to 5% of net patient revenue.
+Typically, the hospital suffers annual losses from denial write-offs within range 1% to 5% of net patient revenue.

 Denial of a claim is the refusal of an insurance company or carrier to honor a request by an individual (or his or her provider) to pay for healthcare services obtained from a healthcare professional.”

 Post claim submission, payer reviews it on various aspects.
 A claim can be refused by the payer for a variety of reasons.

 As per the 2013 American Medical Association National Health Insurer Report Card, below are the 5 major reasons for medical billing denials:

 - Missing information, like leaving one required field blank, a missing modifier, the wrong plan code or no Social Security number.